Adult Kidney Transplant Program

 Manitoba has also introduced the Age-Targeted Kidney Transplant Program.

-Journey to Kidney Transplant
+Age-targeted Kidney Transplant Program

-Post-transplant clinic
+Post-transplant Clinic